Lights on the ceiling of a warehouse

 How to find a good electricity deal for your business

-With electricity being such a major expense, it’s vital that business owners know what to look out for when picking an electricity deal.
-According to Canstar Blue’s latest survey, only 27% of Aussie business owners believed they were on a good electricity deal.
-This means that more than half of business owners in the country are likely looking for a better deal.
+With electricity being a major expense, it’s vital that business owners know what to look out for when picking an electricity deal.
+According to Canstar Blue’s latest survey, only 25% of Aussie business owners believed they were on a good energy deal.
+This means that three quarters of business owners in the country are likely looking for a better deal.

 So, how can Aussie businesses ensure they are on a good electricity deal?